TeamBest Members Chris and Joanne presented the big cheque to Principal Helen Barrett and happy Cheshire students TeamBest visited The

 high quality curriculum

-Our lessons are highly engaging and based on the same Victorian Curriculum used in mainstream schools.
+Our lessons are highly engaging and based on the same Australian Curriculum used in mainstream schools.
 This ensures your child is on track with their education.

 We take our students beyond